Part 2: Calibration & Imaging of J1849+3024

 ← back to top

-With the corrections applied, we should image the phase calibrator again to generate an improved model for the next round of calibration.
+With the corrections applied, we should image the phase calibrator again to create a better model for the next round of calibration.

 ### 7) Image phase calibrator again!